Quantum transport in quasi-periodic lattice systems in presence of B\"uttiker probes: Results- voltage probe

 To establish this behaviour more explicitly, we choose different $\epsilon_F$'s corresponding to no-transport and transport cases in the coherent limit, and plot in Fig.~\ref{fig2}(a)-(c) the zero-temperature conductance as a function of the coupling strength $\gamma$.
-Interestingly, as mentioned before, for no-transport energies, the conductance increases with $\gamma$ but as a power-law with scaling $\gamma^4$ upto a critical value $\gamma_c \sim t, \gamma_L, \gamma_R$.
+As mentioned before, for no-transport energies, the conductance increases with $\gamma$ but interestingly as a power-law with scaling $\gamma^4$ upto a critical value $\gamma_c \sim t, \gamma_L, \gamma_R$.
 In contrast, no particular scaling is observed for the transport energies where attaching probes may increase or decrease the value of conductance.
 Note that, for the critical $\lambda$ (Fig.~\ref{fig2}(b)), as the eigenstates of the bare system are not completely delocalized, increase in conductance is observed even for Fermi energies that corresponds to finite transport.
-Interestingly, beyond the critical value of the probe coupling, i.e., $\gamma_c > t, \gamma_L, \gamma_R$, the conductance becomes independent of $\lambda$ and is equal for all $\epsilon_F$'s and more importantly decays as a power law $1/\gamma^4$.
+Beyond the critical value of the probe coupling, i.e., $\gamma_c > t, \gamma_L, \gamma_R$, the conductance becomes independent of $\lambda$ and is equal for all $\epsilon_F$'s and more importantly decays as a power law $1/\gamma^4$.
 Note that, this scaling result is different than the one recently predicated following the local Lindblad master equation approach where the analysis was carried out in the infinite temperature limit with scaling given as $1/\gamma^2$ \cite{Landi-latest}.
 In Fig.~(\ref {fig2})(d)-(f)) we extend these results to finite-temperature limit.
 We observed that, at high temperature $T=200$, the conductance value is the same for all Fermi energies, implying a flat transmission spectrum with $\epsilon_F$.
 Below $\gamma_c$, the contributions to conductance come from all energies that reside within the energy window of width $k_B T$ around $\epsilon_F$ and as a result no particular scaling with $\gamma$ is observed.
 However, interestingly, for large $\gamma$ the conductance scaling remains the same as the zero temperature case.
+In Appendix A, we provide a detailed proof of this universal scaling for conductance in the strong $\gamma$ limit.

 We next present the scaling of the conductance with the system size $N$.
 In Fig.~\ref{fig5}(a)-(c), we display the crossover from various transport regimes in the coherent limit to a diffusive limit $G \sim N^{-1}$.
 We note that for finite system size, with sufficiently strong incoherent effects induced by the probes, the transport eventually becomes diffusive for all $\lambda$ values.
 For weak $\gamma$, the conductance however display a crossover from the coherent limit scaling to a diffusive scaling and the corresponding crossover length varies strongly depending on whether the transport is ballistic, sub-diffusive or localized in the coherent regime.
 As an example, for the same $\gamma$ value ($\gamma=0.3$) in the localized case (\ref{fig5}(c)), the crossover takes place at a small system size $N \sim 30$ compared to the ballistic case $N \sim 200$.
 This fact corroborates with the predictions in Ref.~(\cite{Landi-latest}).
 For a fixed $\lambda$, with increasing $\gamma$, the crossover length shrinks and a diffusive scaling sets in.
 In Fig.~\ref{fig5}(d)-(f), we display the corresponding chemical potential profile in the lattice chain which shows a clear linear behavior in presence of probes, indicating a diffusive transport.